System Management is required under the market rules to issue dispatch advisory notifications in situations when:

 - System Management expects to use LFAS Facilities other than in accordance with the LFAS Merit Order.

 - There are other conditions that System Management reasonably believes are, or are expected to be impacting, the secure or reliable operation of the SWIS.

-The current and historical list of dispatch advisories can be found in the WEM data section.
+The current and historical list of dispatch advisories can be found in the WEM market data site.